 The man did a lot of work.
 What a legacy.

 In 2015, Terry found out he had a form of dementia that would cause him to almost completely lose the ability to communicate.
 He wouldn’t be able to speak.
-For a man for whom language and words were so important to his life’s work this most have been especially horrible.
+For a man for whom language and words were so important to his life’s work this must have been especially horrible.
 My father-in-law suffered from the same illness.
 It became more and more difficult for him to get the words he had in his head to come out of his mouth.
 However, Dad’s dementia wasn’t able to get as advanced as Terry’s.
 My father-in-law would lose his life to lymphoma before he completely lost his words.

 Dementia finally shut Mr. Jones down this past Tuesday.
 He will be remembered and missed for a long, long time.